 An investment in Equity Shares involves a high degree of financial risk.
-You should carefully consider all information in the Red Herring Prospectus and this prospectus, including the risks described below, before making an investment in our Equity Shares.
+You should carefully consider all information in this Draft Red Herring Prospectus, including the risks described below, before making an investment in our Equity Shares.
 The risk factors set forth below do not purport to be complete or comprehensive in terms of all the risk factors that may arise in connection with our business or any decision to purchase, own or dispose of the Equity Shares.
 This section addresses general risks associated with the industry in which we operate and specific risks associated with our Company.
-If any of the following risks, as well as the other risks and uncertainties discussed in the Red Herring Prospectus and this prospectus, could have a material adverse effect on our business and could cause the trading price of our Equity Shares to decline and you may lose all or part of your investment.
+If any of the following risks, as well as the other risks and uncertainties discussed in this Draft Red Herring Prospectus, could have a material adverse effect on our business and could cause the trading price of our Equity Shares to decline and you may lose all or part of your investment.

-The Red Herring Prospectus and this prospectus also contains forward-looking statements that involve risks and uncertainties.
+This Draft Red Herring Prospectus also contains forward-looking statements that involve risks and uncertainties.
 We have described the risks and uncertainties that our management believes are material, but these risks and uncertainties may not be the only ones we face.
 Additional risks and uncertainties, including those we are not aware of or deem immaterial, may also result in decreased revenues, increased expenses or other events that could result in a decline in the value of our Equity Shares.
 In making an investment decision, prospective investors must rely on their own examination of our Company and the Issue, including the merits and risks involved.
 Unless specified or quantified in the relevant risk factors below, we are not in a position to quantify the financial or other implications of any of the risks described in this section.
 Investors are advised to read the risk factors carefully before taking an investment decision in this Issue.
 Investors should not invest in this Issue unless they are prepared to accept the risk of losing all or part of their investment, and they should consult their tax, financial and legal advisors about the particular consequences to you of an investment in the Equity Shares.

-To obtain a better understanding of our business, you should read this section in conjunction with other chapters of the Red Herring Prospectus and this prospectus, including the chapters titled "Our Business", "Management's Discussion and Analysis of Financial Condition and Results of Operations", "Industry Overview" and "Financial Information" on page nos.
-175, 331, 124 and 248 respectively, together with all other financial information contained in the Red Herring Prospectus and this prospectus.
-Our actual results could differ materially from those anticipated in these forward looking statements as a result of certain factors, including the considerations described below and elsewhere in the Red Herring Prospectus and this prospectus.
+To obtain a better understanding of our business, you should read this section in conjunction with other chapters of this Red Herring Prospectus, including the chapters titled "Our Business", "Management's Discussion and Analysis of Financial Condition and Results of Operations", "Industry Overview" and "Financial Information" on page nos.
+175, 331, 124 and 248 respectively, together with all other financial information contained in this Red Herring Prospectus.
+Our actual results could differ materially from those anticipated in these forward looking statements as a result of certain factors, including the considerations described below and elsewhere in this Red Herring Prospectus.